 The MALTS program is intended for people from a wide range of work experience.
-You need at least five years of full-time work experience either in a leadership position or actively and evidently working toward a leadership position.
-Additionally, you are expected to be currently employed or to have access to a workplace where you will be able to fulfill the requirements for the Supervised Workplace Immersion and for the creation of a Capstone Project.
+You need at least five years of full-time work experience (or equivaleent) either in a leadership position or actively and evidently working toward a leadership position.
+Additionally, you are expected to be currently employed or to have access to a workplace where you will be able to fulfill the requirements for the Workplace Integration and for the creation of a Capstone Project